LukasFolwarczny/aoc-solutions/README.md

 You can see me in [Top 100 of Part 1 on day 10](https://adventofcode.com/2022/leaderboard/day/10)

-Day 11: The monkeys with crazily growing numbers.
+_Day 11:_ The monkeys with crazily growing numbers.

-Day 15: Intersections of balls in the Manhattan metric.
+_Day 15:_ Intersections of balls in the Manhattan metric.
 I managed to write a fast solution, but I would not like to prove its correctness.

+_Day 22:_ Walking on a cube.
+Crazy to code.
+Unfortunately, my part 2 works only for my particular input.

+_Day 25:_ Base 5 number system, but with digits -2, -1, 0, 1, 2.

-Days 16 - 25: To be added soon.
+The missing days: To be added soon.

 ### 2021